Terkwood/AugustDB/README.md

 ## Initial design

-Use gb_trees as memtable.
+All writes are first written to a commit log, protecting against crashes.

+Newly written values are stored in a memtable backed by [:gb_trees](https://erlang.org/doc/man/gb_trees.html).

-Define a binary SSTable format.
+We define a binary SSTable format.

-Use phoenix to expose a REST API (PUT, GET, DEL).
+We use phoenix to expose a REST API (PUT, GET, DEL) for creating, reading, updating, and deleting (for now) string resources using `Content-Type: application/json`.
+[Support for application/octet-stream](https://github.com/Terkwood/AugustDB/issues/24) is forthcoming.

 ### SSTable Format